alexcanessa/football-team-generator/readme.md

 ##Todo:
 - Integrate the database
 - Admin panel to manage the players
-- Use scss instead of row css
+- Use SCSS instead of raw CSS